vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 Still, the pitfalls exist.

 You have to remember to `rm -rf build` to ensure that environment variables get picked up and get used.
-And why can't I set the environment variables for `executable` or `project`?
-And many more questions arose as I tried to get things to work.
+And, why can't I set the environment variables for `executable` or `project`?
+And, many more questions arose as I tried to get things to work.

 I hear you; it's open source.
 So use it, or don't, or fix it; just don't